Tuesday, December 9, 2008

 Day 12: Good-bye Visitor

 After all the fun the previous evening, my friend and I were slow to get out of bed.
-Eventually we did make it out though, the draw of another lovely day in Paris is much too strong to be a sleepyhead!
+Eventually we did make it out though, the draw of another lovely day in

-various flowers.
+So I walked towards My bridge, and just thought back to all the things I had managed to do already even though my time was coming to an end.
+Soon I arrived at the stalls set up with various flowers.
 Some of them seemed more permanent, while others were a bit more flimsy.
 But what they all had in common was the beautiful plants they had!
 I was surrounded by carefully manicured trees and shrubs, pretty potted plants, and cut flowers of all sorts.
 Not to mention all the fun little garden knick knacks, and variety of seeds!
 I grew up with gardeners for parents, so this was all very familiar to me.
 My original plan hadn’t been to spend too much time here, but I couldn’t resist popping into the stores.
 I was also on the hunt of a butterfly of some sorts for my youngest sister.
 The smells of the little shops is just wonderful, and some of the variety of plants is very unique!
 One store had so many different orchids it made my head spin.

 Eventually the flower market melted into the bird market, which in fact was not only birds!
 There were parrots, canaries, lovebirds, parakeets, and birds I didn’t even recognize in various cages.
 Some of the setups were haphazard with quaint wooden bird cages, while others were much more uniform with proper labeling and some kind of order.
 Some of the vendors appealed to the fur-loving people, and had hamsters, rabbits, and little mice.
 I stopped to cuddle a bunny or two, and played with some ferrets, missing my Tarzan the whole time!
 I did see some reptiles and amphibians, but I steered clear of the creepy crawlies!!